-When I found out Michaels was opening right next door to where I live, I knew I would have the chance to embrace my inner Martha Stewart.
+There’s a Michaels right next door to where I live, so every now and then, especially around the holidays, I get to embrace my inner Martha Stewart.
 I used to design lamps, so being crafty and creative is part of who I am.
-There was a time in my life when having a big family was just a dream.
-Now that I am living that dream with four little people who depend on me, I can show them my creative mom side.
+And now that I have four beautiful and artistically-gifted children who love crafts just as much as I do, I can show them my creative and imaginative mom side!

 - twig and sticks (as many as you would like to make)